Cytnx-dev/Cytnx/docs/source/guide/uniten/UniTensor_getele.rst

     ValueError: [ERROR] trying access an element that is not exists!, using T.if_exists = sth or checking with T.exists() to verify before access element!

-So how can we know if the element we are accessing is existing or not by the symmetry?
-Here is where the proxy coming in to play a crucial role.
-One can use the **exists()** to check if the element is valid or not before setting element:
+To avoid this error, we can check if the element is valid before accessing it.
+The proxy provides the method **exists()** for this purpose.
+For example, if we want to assign the value 8 to all valid elements with indices of the form [0,0,i], we can use:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos: